PRACTICAL ADVICE ON INFECTION CONTROL

 CHEAPER ALTERNATIVES TO ABOVE

-Don't underestimate the effectiveness of plain soap and water, a nail brush and sunshine (ultraviolet light).
+Don't underestimate the effectiveness of plain soap or detergent and water, a nail brush and sunshine (ultraviolet light).

 Bars of hard soap are a very efficient way to buy soap.
 Remember to buy plastic soap dishes to go with them.